Wedding Photo Ideas, Tips & Timeline

 Hire a Second Photographer

 Are you breathing yet?
 Good.
-Now onto those must-have wedding photos and list.
+Now onto those must-have wedding photos.

 Professionals have the “standard” wedding photography checklist covered.
-The bride in her dress.
+The bride in their dress.
 The rings.
-The cake.
+The cake cutting.
 The first kiss.
+The first dance.
 You shouldn’t need to provide this shot list.
-When photographers ask you for your must-have wedding photos, they’re likely looking for pictures that are important to YOU.
+When photographers ask you for your must-have photos, they’re likely looking for pictures that are important to YOU.
 Here are a few examples:

 The moment you and your sweetheart read each other’s letters